-Currently, Ambassador Rozental holds non-executive board positions in several important multinational corporations in Brazil, the United States, France, the United Kingdom and Mexico.
-He chairs the board of ArcelorMittal Mexico and is an independent board member of ArcelorMittal Brazil, Ocean Wilson Holdings and Wilson.Sons Brazil.
-He holds advisory board positions with EADS Mexico, Toyota and Kansas City Southern de México.
-He is president of his own consulting firm, Rozental & Asociados, which specializes in advising multinational companies on their corporate strategies in Latin America.
-He is also active in a number of non-governmental organizations and projects relating to global governance, migration policy, climate change, Latin American politics and democracy promotion.
-He is currently a senior nonresident fellow at The Brookings Institution, a senior adviser to Chatham House in London, a board member of the Woodrow Wilson Center's Mexico Institute and a trustee of the Migration Policy Institute in Washington, D.C.
-He has served as a governor of Canada's International Research Development Centre (IDRC) since 2008 and has been a member of CIGI's international advisory board since 2002.
-He is the founding president of the Mexican Council on Foreign Relations, established in 2001.
+Currently, Andrés holds non-executive board positions in several important multinational institutions in Brazil and Mexico.
+He chairs the board of steelmaker ArcelorMittal Mexico and is an independent board member of Ocean Wilson Holdings and Wilson Sons in Brazil.
+He is a non-executive member of the board of HSBC Mexico and holds advisory positions with Airbus, Toyota and AT&T. He is president of his own consulting firm, Rozental & Asociados, which specializes in advising multinational companies on their corporate strategies in Latin America.
+He is also active in a number of non-governmental organizations and projects relating to global governance, migration policy, climate change, Latin American politics and the promotion of democracy.
+He was a Brookings nonresident senior fellow for nine years, is a senior policy adviser to Chatham House in London and is a member of the Trilateral Commission.

 Andrés obtained his professional degree in international relations from the Universidad de las Américas in Mexico, and his master’s in international economics from the University of Pennsylvania.
 He is the author of four books on Mexican foreign policy, numerous chapters in edited volumes on international affairs and many articles on a variety of topics.
 He is a frequent contributor to both Mexican and foreign media.